rwarbelow/kwk-level-1-week-1-lectures/014_object_orientation_2.md

   - Implement a class method, `self.quiz_random_element` which samples a random element from the class `@@periodic_table` variable and then passes it along to the quiz method we already built
   - add in class attributes to keep track of quizzing success record, i.e. an attribute keeping track of total attempts and an attribute keeping track of successful answers count

+**Students should now work on the labs/Learn.co material, which reinforces Ruby object oriented programming principles**

 <p data-visibility='hidden'>KWK-L1 Class Variables and Class Methods</p>